 * A CNN documentary on cancer once interviewed several people who had either survived the disease or lost someone close because of it.
 At the end of the documentary, they asked all of them the same question: "If you made a movie about cancer, how would you end it?".
 Many talked of an ending of people triumphing over adversity, but the one that hits hardest was the simple, selfless response of an old widow who had lost her husband to cancer:

-* The documentary series 7 Up! followed a group of people from around England from different social classes from the age of seven in 1964.
+* The documentary series ''7 Up!'' followed a group of people from England from different social classes from the age of seven in 1964.
 The first one had someone asking Paul, a little boy in a children's home, if he wanted to go to university.
-He frowned and said 'What does university mean?'.
+He frowned and asked, "What does university mean?"
 Then there was Bruce, who was at boarding school and whose 'heart's desire' was to see his daddy...

-* A documentary on the French Revolution's Reign of Terror brought this into straight "MyGodWhatHaveIDone" moment.
-Madame Du Barry was being taken to the Guillotine, and the actress acted much like the historical documents say she did - constantly trying to escape, screaming "You're hurting me!
+* A documentary on the French Revolution's Reign of Terror brought this into a straight "MyGodWhatHaveIDone" moment.
+Madame Du Barry was being taken to the Guillotine, and the actress acted much like the historical documents say she did - constantly trying to escape and screaming, "You're hurting me!
 Why?!?".
-The narration continues mentioning that her screams of terror could be heard all throughout the city, and how it took several men to restrain her.
+The narration mentions that her screams of terror could be heard all throughout the city, and how it took several men to restrain her.

-* "Derailroaded" is a 2005 documentary about Wild Man Fischer, a schizofrenic street musician who is still poor and homeless, despite having made records with names like FrankZappa, Barnes & Barnes, Rosemary Clooney and appearing on Rowan & Martin's "Laugh-In".
+* ''Derailroaded'' is a 2005 documentary about Wild Man Fischer, a schizophrenic street musician who is still poor and homeless despite having made records with names like Music/FrankZappa, Barnes & Barnes, Rosemary Clooney and appearing on Rowan & Martin's "Laugh-In".
 The documentary shows how Fischer missed a lot of opportunities to break to the mainstream because his mental state is so unstable.
 He either physically attacked people who meant well or got stage fright.
-The documentary has no happy ending unfortunately.
-Fischer died in 2011 as poor and insane as he always was.
+The documentary has no happy ending, unfortunately: Fischer died in 2011 as poor and insane as he always was.
 But the documentary brought him new media attention.

 * There are many in ''Ken Burns' The Civil War'', but one that always stands out is the end of "Episode 7: Most Hallowed Ground", which tells the story of the birth of Arlington National Cemetery on Robert E. Lee's captured estate.